jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 areas of digital supply chain security.
 It could also mean the introduction of new, country\-wide legisla\- tion for software firms and IT service providers.
-Whats Happening in Germany?
+What’s Happening in Germany?
 In May 2021, Germany passed the Information
 Technology Security Act 2\.0 as an update to the
-First Act to increase cyber and information security against the backdrop of increasingly frequent and complex cyber\-attacks and the continued digital\- isation of everyday life.
+First Act to “increase cyber and information security against the backdrop of increasingly frequent and complex cyber\-attacks and the continued digital\- isation of everyday life.”
 While this Act influences many areas of the IT industry in Germany, it spe\- cifically states that suppliers, i.e. manufacturers of critical components, will also be subject to certain obligations to safeguard the entire supply chain.
 Critical components are defined as IT products:
-1\.that are used in critical infrastructures;
+1\. that are used in critical infrastructures;
-1\. for which disruptions to availability, integrity, authenticity, and confidentiality may lead to a failure or a significant impairment of the func\- tionality of critical infrastructures or to threats to public safety; and
+2\. for which disruptions to availability, integrity, authenticity, and confidentiality may lead to a failure or a significant impairment of the func\- tionality of critical infrastructures or to threats to public safety; and
-1\. that on the basis of a law regarding this provision are designated as a critical component, or realize a function designated as critical on the basis of a law.
+3\. that on the basis of a law regarding this provision are designated as a critical component, or realize a function designated as critical on the basis of a law.
-Whats Happening in the
+What’s Happening in the
 European Union?
-In July 2021, the ENISA issued a report titled Understanding the increase in Supply Chain
+In July 2021, the ENISA issued a report titled “Understanding the increase in Supply Chain
-Security Attacks that reviewed 24 different software supply chain attacks and how they came to fruition.
+Security Attacks” that reviewed 24 different software supply chain attacks and how they came to fruition.
+It found that:

-It found that:In order to compromise the targeted customers, attackers focused on the suppliers code in about
+⊲“In order to compromise the targeted customers, attackers focused on the suppliers’ code in about
-66% of the reported incidents.For 58% of the supply chain incidents analysed, the customer assets targeted were predominantly customer data, including Personally Identifiable Information (PII) data and intellectual property.For 66% of the supply chain attacks analysed, suppliers did not know, or failed to report on how they were compromised.
-However, less than 9% of the customers compromised through supply chain attacks did not know how the attacks occurred.
+66% of the reported incidents.”

+⊲“For 58% of the supply chain incidents analysed, the customer assets targeted were predominantly customer data, including Personally Identifiable Information (PII) data and intellectual property.”

+⊲“For 66% of the supply chain attacks analysed, suppliers did not know, or failed to report on how they were compromised.
+However, less than 9% of the customers compromised through supply chain attacks did not know how the attacks occurred.”
 More importantly, the report shared recommen\- dations that organizations should put in place.
 While more guidance than regulation, it does foreshadow what could come down the road.
+Suggestions include:

-Suggestions include:identifying and documenting suppliers and service providers;defining risk criteria for different types of suppli\- ers and services such as supplier and customer dependencies, critical software dependencies, single points of failure;
+⊲identifying and documenting suppliers and service providers;

+⊲defining risk criteria for different types of suppli\- ers and services such as supplier and customer dependencies, critical software dependencies, single points of failure;
-Attackers focused
+“Attackers focused
-on the suppliers code
+on the suppliers’ code
 in about 66% of the
-reported incidents.
+reported incidents.”
- ENOSA report, Understanding the Increase in Supply Chain Security Attacks
+— ENOSA report, “Understanding the Increase in Supply Chain Security Attacks”
 36
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
+C H A P T E R 5 : E M E R G E N C E O F S O F T WA R E S U P P LY C H A I N R E G U L AT I O N A N D S TA N DA R D S

-CHAPTE R5 :EMERGENC EO FS OFT WA R ES UPP LYC HAI NR EGUL AT IO NA N DS TA N DA RD Smonitoring of supply chain risks and threats;managing suppliers over the whole lifecycle of a product or service, including procedures to handle end\-of\-life products or components;classifying of assets and information shared with or accessible to suppliers, and defining relevant procedures for accessing and handling them.
+⊲monitoring of supply chain risks and threats;

+⊲managing suppliers over the whole lifecycle of a product or service, including procedures to handle end\-of\-life products or components;

+⊲classifying of assets and information shared with or accessible to suppliers, and defining relevant procedures for accessing and handling them.
 The report also suggests possible actions to assure